 I knew I had no time to myself.
 And I knew I craved getting some time back.
-But I what I didn’t realize was the impact it’s had on my overall wellbeing.
+But I what I didn’t realize was the impact it has had on my overall well-being.

->

-> Adrenal fatigue and burnout are very common among moms.
+Adrenal fatigue and burnout are very common among moms and it’s skyrocketed since the pandemic.
 It doesn’t matter if you’re a working mom, a stay at home mom, a mom with 1 child or 7.
-Burnout happens and if it’s not on your radar, you could end up with adrenal fatigue and feeling crappy.
+Burnout happens, and if it’s not on your radar, you could end up with adrenal fatigue, unexplained weight gain and feeling crappy just like me.

->

-> The best way to avoid burnout?
+The best way to avoid burnout?

 Take breaks.
 You need breaks, my friend.
 I don’t care if you think you can handle it all on your own or that you’re too type A to let anyone help you (hi. have we met?), you need a break.